Royal Australian Air Force VIP aircraft: History

 Prior to 1940, there were no dedicated aircraft available for use by federal government ministers.
 Canberra had become Australia's national capital in 1927, following the relocation of federal parliament from the temporary capital Melbourne, but many government agencies had not yet relocated.
 This necessitated frequent travel between the two cities for government ministers and their staff.
 In 1936, Australian National Airways began operating regular commercial air services using D.H.86s.
 Many members of parliament continued to prefer railway travel, but Prime Minister Joseph Lyons was a regular aircraft passenger and regarded the introduction of dedicated aircraft for cabinet ministers as inevitable.
 In August 1939, by which time Lyons had died in office and been succeeded by Robert Menzies, a cabinet submission by defence minister Geoffrey Street identified that "special flying arrangements might be necessary for urgent movements which do not fit in with the timetable of the air services".
 World War II broke out the following month and a War Cabinet was formed, meeting several times a week.
 As a result, in early 1940 air minister James Fairbairn approved the conversion of four newly ordered Lockheed Hudson bombers into passenger aircraft suitable for ministerial use, to be operated by the Royal Australian Air Force (RAAF).

 The "VIP affair" of 1967 arose from the decision by the government and public service to maintain a veil of secrecy over the VIP flights program, attempting to conceal costs, destinations and passengers in order to prevent negative media coverage.
 This culminated in Prime Minister Harold Holt and Air Minister Peter Howson being found to have misled parliament over the existence of passenger manifests.

 Airbus KC-30A (A39-007) VIP Transport

-For long haul flights, the KC-30A Multi-Role Tanker Transport aircraft registered A39-007 will fly with up to:
+For long-haul flights, the KC-30A Multi-Role Tanker Transport aircraft (A39-007) will fly with a complement of: